Lullabot/drupal9ci/README.md

 If you chose this CI provider, you can delete the `.circleci` directory.
 Then commit and push the set of changes.

-The Travis CI implementation currently runs unit and kernel tests.
+The Travis CI implementation currently runs unit and kernel tests, and checks Drupal's coding standards.
 If you are well versed in Travis CI, please give us a hand and [contribute](dist/.travis.yml) so we can reach feature parity with the CircleCI implementation.

 #### Installation